 The program description includes all provisions required by State law.
 The PUC will be conducting such a review in open meeting to assure that the plan meets these requirements.
 In previous Council meetings there has been discussion of potential risks to consumers, including that the program cannot guarantee cost savings compared to Standard Offer Service from National Grid.
 There has been no identified need for taxpayer funding for the execution of the program.

 Have there been studies of any failed CCAs to assess whether it might happen here?
-(Some in other states have been abandoned.)
+(Reportedly, some in other states have been abandoned.)

 Every single one of Good Energy’s 200+ aggregations since 2012 have resulted in their clients saving money on electricity supply costs.
 The quality of a program is directly related to the quality of the consultant.
 If a CCA program, designed as envisioned by the Portsmouth draft Aggregation Plan, failed or was abandoned, the result would be that all electricity consumers participating in the plan would be returned to Standard Offer Service with National Grid.
 The draft Aggregation Plan includes procedures for notifying National Grid about a termination, how the Competitive Supplier and National Grid will cooperate to transition customers, and how customers will be notified.
 Portsmouth has not conducted a study of failed CCA programs in the United States.

 If Portsmouth’s CCA enters an agreement with Providence to achieve economy of scale, how much clout will Portsmouth have and what assurances are there that there will be an equitable agreement?